BenLloydPearson/handbook/Benefits and Perks/Medical Benefits and Policies.md

 ## Medical, Vision, and Dental Insurance

 Nylas provides competitive medical, vision, and dental benefits for all full-time staff members (40 hours) and their families.
 We also provide membership to One Medical to ease the burden of finding a primary care doctor.
 Benefits begin the on the 1st of the month after your start date and Nylas’ open enrollment period is during the month of February.
-Please contact Margaret if you have any coverage questions.
+Please contact Peter if you have any coverage questions.

 ## HSA, FSA, and Dependent Care FSA